Silver Canyon Trail

 Add details to help others plan their adventure.

 “A 6.5-mile descent with high speed, loose corners, and fantastic scenery, or a much more pleasant climb than the road.”— Rick Ianniello

 From moto use, the road has turned into singletrack.
 Some parts are smooth and fast, others are more rocky and technical, pretty much everything is loose, and the scenery is world class.
 From the crest of the White Mountains, down the ridge and into the narrow north fork of Silver Canyon, this 6.5-mile, 4,000-foot descent is unlikely to disappoint.

 This ride can easily be shuttled by dropping one car near the Laws Railroad Museum.
 Drive the other car down to Big Pine and up to the Ancient Bristlecone Forest.
 From the Schulman Grove, you can either ride an easy 2.5 miles north up the dirt road to Silver Canyon, or drive it.

 Just before the Silver Canyon Road crosses a saddle and drops off the top of the mountains, a faint doubletrack splits off to the north, joining another faint doubletrack, and passing over a slightly higher saddle before descending to the west.
 This is the trail.

-from Hwy 6 to where the trail comes out of the canyon to the north.
+Alternatively, you can pedal up Silver Canyon Road, 4,000 feet of elevation in less than five miles to get to the top.
+A somewhat high clearance vehicle might be needed to get through several creek crossings up 6.7 miles on Silver Canyon Road from Hwy 6 to where the trail comes out of the canyon to the north.
 Or, if you're really into suffering, you can start at the bottom and make your climb up a full 6,000 feet of vertical.
 Either way, just after you cross through the saddle atop the Whites, make a left and head for your descent.